humhub/custom-pages/README.md

 The custom pages module provides a simple template mechanism based on [twig](https://twig.symfony.com/).
 Templates can be maintained under `Administration -> Templates`.

-> Note: In order to use template based pages on space level, you'll have to allow the layout for spaces within
+> Note: In order to use template based pages or snippets on space level, you'll have to allow the layout for spaces within the general settings of the template.

 ### Layouts